starship-s/Open-WebUI-OpenRouter-pipe/PRODUCTION_READINESS_AUDIT.md

 - `_maybe_start_startup_checks()` performs an asynchronous warmup: it waits for an API key, pings OpenRouter with retries (`_ping_openrouter`), and caches the model catalog up front so the first user request doesn’t pay the entire cold-start penalty.
 Failures set `_warmup_failed`, which short‑circuits future requests with a clear status message until the operator fixes the configuration.
 - `OpenRouterModelRegistry.ensure_loaded()` guards every request; it pulls `/models`, caches it for `MODEL_CATALOG_REFRESH_SECONDS`, and tolerates transient failures by serving stale data.
 Consecutive errors trigger exponential backoff (`_record_refresh_failure`) so we don’t hammer the API when upstream is down.
-- Model selectors sanitise IDs, strip pipe prefixes, and respect OpenRouter capability metadata so features (reasoning, tool support, etc.) are keyed off actual provider declarations rather than user input.
+- Model selectors sanitise IDs, strip pipe prefixes, and respect OpenRouter capability metadata so features (reasoning, tool support, vision attachments, tool calling, etc.) are keyed off actual provider declarations rather than user input.
+The new capability plumbing also exposes helper predicates (`ModelFamily.supports`) that the multimodal pipeline now uses when deciding whether to forward images.

 ---